noxthot/ss22_julia_workshop/index.md

 # Preface

-This workshop was originally designed for the [DK CIM/DP DOCC Summer School 2022](https://www.uibk.ac.at/dk-cim/dokumente/folder_summerschool2022.pdf) as part of the [Doctoral College Computational Interdisciplinary Modelling (DK CIM)](https://www.uibk.ac.at/dk-cim/index.html.en) and intended for a roughly 12 hour workshop.
+This workshop was originally designed for the [DK CIM/DP DOCC Summer School 2022](https://www.uibk.ac.at/dk-cim/dokumente/folder_summerschool2022.pdf) as part of the [Doctoral College Computational Interdisciplinary Modelling (DK CIM)](https://www.uibk.ac.at/dk-cim/index.html.en) and intended for roughly 12 hour workshop.

 # Getting started with Julia